FAQ(s)

 • What happens if my client refused to participate in the student conduct process?

 Respondents (accused students) have a right not to respond or participate in the process.
-However, the process will continue with or without the student's involvement and a decision will be reached based on the information that is provided or available to the hearing panel or administrator.
-A respondent may not use his or his choice not to participate as grounds for appealing a decision.
-A student's decision not to participate in the process is not held against him or her; decisions are made based on the presented evidence in relation to the policy or conduct standards in question.
+However, the process will continue with or without the student's involvement and a decision will be reached based on the information that is available to the hearing authority.
+A respondent may not use their choice not to participate as grounds for appealing a decision.
+A student's decision not to participate in the process is not held against them and decisions are based on evidence.

 • What is FERPA?
 How does it apply?